QubitPi/tiger/README.md

 - Uses [HashiCorp Packer + Terraform](./hashicorp)
 - Before CI/CD, we still need to **manually cleanup old EC2 instance**, **re-attach EC2 Security Group**, and **update IP backing the `ml.external-brain.paion-data.dev`**

+### (Approach 1) Limitted GitHub Plan

+This is a private repo on GitHub, which offers only 2000 min GitHub Action minutes.
+Within the 2000-min quota, [CI/CD through GitHub Action](.github/workflows/ci-cd.yml) can be used.
+The quota resets every month and current-month usage can be viewed at https://github.com/settings/billing

+### Approach 2 - Jenkins